wevm/viem/site/pages/account-abstraction/accounts/smart/toSmartAccount.md

 description: Creates a Smart Account with a provided Account Implementation.
 ---

-# toSmartAccount
+# Custom

-Creates a Smart Account with a provided Account Implementation.
+The `toSmartAccount` function allows you to create a Smart Account with a custom Account Implementation.

 ## Import